lfriedl/javaCADE/README.md

-##CADE
+## CADE

 This is the code base used for the paper "[Classifier-Adjusted Density Estimation for Anomaly Detection and One-Class Classification](http://dx.doi.org/10.1137/1.9781611973440.67)."
 (By Lisa Friedland, Amanda Gentzel, and David Jensen.
 In <i>Proceedings of the 2014 SIAM International Conference on Data Mining (SDM)</i>, pp. 578&ndash;586.)

 There's a (rarely seen, but useful) [supplementary material](https://lfriedl.github.io/pubs/SDM2014-supp.pdf) document that discusses some of the implementation details.

-###What is it?
+### What is it?

 Briefly, CADE is a technique to estimate the probability density function of a data set.
 This is a useful way of doing anomaly detection (low values = anomalies).

-We didn't invent it (it's described in the textbook [ESL](https://hastie.su.domains/ElemStatLearn)), but we tried to draw attention to how robustly such a "simple" method works, especially for high-dimensional data (e.g., >10-20 attributes).
+We didn't invent it (it's described in a [classic textbook](https://hastie.su.domains/ElemStatLearn)), but we tried to draw attention to how robustly such a "simple" method works, especially for high-dimensional data (e.g., >10-20 attributes).

 The intuition behind the method is somewhat similar to that behind [GANs](https://en.wikipedia.org/wiki/Generative_adversarial_network) (which came out later).
 First you make an initial (naive) approximation of the data.
-Then you train a classifier to distinguish between the true data and your approximation.
+Then you train a classifier to distinguish between the true data and (samples generated from) your approximation.
 You use the classifier's predictions to update the initial approximation (here, via Bayes' rule).
 With CADE, you do this update just once and stop.

 Part of the "simplicity" of CADE is that it relies on standard, well-studied tools.